 General Advice on Course Selection

-Selecting your courses for the coming semester can be challenging.
-A good starting point is to consult the program structure outlined on the CSE website which is linked from the table below.
+Selecting your courses for the coming semester can be challenging, a good starting point is to consult the program structure and course list on the CSE postgraduate programs website which is linked from the table below.

 Once you know the core courses and/or electives you want to enrol in, you can consult the UNSW Timetable to determine availability and class times.